Safety & Health

 This chart summarizes the PPE requirements for universal precautions as reflected in OSHA's bloodborne pathogens standards.
 There may be additional PPE requirements under OSHA's PPE standards and the General Duty clause.

-Required by Universal Precautions
+PPE Required by Universal Precautions

 • When an employee may have hand contact with blood, or other potentially infectious materials, mucous membranes and non-intact skin